cdl-geneseo/geneseo-dictionary/W/White-out.md

 # White-out

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : White-out

 Created by  Unknown User (kmh28), last modified on Dec 01, 2008

 (noun) Planned event at a hockey game where all supporters of the Geneseo Ice Knights wear white to distract the opposing team.